bcgov/WALLY/README.md

 ### Prerequisites

-Environment variables:
-`MAPBOX_ACCESS_TOKEN` (required): a token from mapbox.com for making Mapbox API requests (e.g. requesting tiles and map images).
+Environment variables.
+Create a .env for docker to read your environment variables from `MAPBOX_ACCESS_TOKEN` (required): a token from mapbox.com for making Mapbox API requests (e.g. requesting tiles and map images).
-`MAPBOX_STYLE` (required): a url from mapbox.com that sets which map style to use for dev or prod.
+`MINIO_HOST_URL`: Set the default to minio:9000

 Start the backend API and database stack with Docker Compose: